rkm0959/Inequality_Solving_with_CVP/Special_Case/README.md

 For each solution, the time complexity needed to compute it is polynomial.

+As a benchmark : a few million solutions can be calculated without much trouble.

 There are 3 challenges in this repository to serve as examples.